 - Wired broadband is still lagging behind in India.
 Wired offers the benefits of higher data caps, lower latency and higher speeds – all of which are essential for activities such as media streaming and video calling.
 The launch of Jio broadband may change this and provide a better platform for these service providers.

 - Despite significant improvement in internet infrastructure high-speed mobile internet in India remains inconsistent.
 Reliance Jio, especially, suffers from high latency and poor speeds.
-This negatively effects real time experiences such as video calling.
+This negatively affects real-time experiences such as video calling.